 In addition, the IT system also included modules to manage their staff and volunteer information, to manage activities conducted by the homes, to track visitors to the home, to track donations and other logistics, etc.

-A 7 member student team under the guidance of Dr. Ben Leong began working on the project, with a deadline of 3 months to complete and deploy the system to Pertapis.
-Our aim was to build a comprehensive, computerised framework to capture the large amount of information in electronic form, in as natural and as intuitive a way as possible, with minimal impact on the original workflow of the homes.
+A 7 member student team under the guidance of Dr. Ben Leong began working on the project, with a deadline of 3 months to complete and deploy the system to PERTAPIS.
+Our aim was to build a comprehensive, computerised framework to capture the large amount of information in electronic form, in a way that is as natural and as intuitive as possible, with minimal impact on the original workflow of the homes.

-In the third stage, preparations were done to deploy the system to the first Pertapis home : PCWG.
+During the third stage, preparations were done to deploy the system to the first PERTAPIS home: PCWG.
 The finished modules were uploaded to a server and the PCWG staff was given access to the system for a trail period.
-Feedbacks from the staff during the trial period were incorporated into the modules and the system was ready for its first deployment.
+Feedback from the staff during the trial period were incorporated into the modules and the system was ready for its first deployment.

 In the final stage, the server was brought down to PCWG and the system was successfully deployed on 18th September.

 The IT system has definitely helped PERTAPIS in terms of data management.
 It is now easy for them to store, retrieve, search and analyze the information they require, without the need for bulky case files or huge storage cabinets.
 Some significant benefits are detailed below:

 Data entry can now be done with just a few clicks but at the same time capture all the information required.
 The traditional paper forms, more often than not, contained fields where the information to be filled were repetitive.
 Now, the system provides intuitive form elements like radio buttons, select boxes and checkboxes where possible for easier data entry, thus saving valuable time.